 - Big "NO!": Bart, just before the wave of glue hits him.

 - Bitch in Sheep's Clothing: Jessica.
-Lampshaded when she tells Bart "I'm the sweet, perfect minister's daughter... and you're just yellow trash.".
+Lampshaded when she tells Bart "I'm the sweet, perfect minister's daughter...and you're just yellow trash.".

 - It seems this is because Lovejoy is in deep, willing denial over what kind of person Jessica really is.
-When he mentions that they probably took her out of boarding school a little early, Jessica gets fed up and points out she got expelled.
-As she begins listing numerous offenses, Lovejoy covers his ears and starts singing a hymn while Jessica demands he pay attention to her.
+When he mentions that they probably took her out of boarding school a little early, Jessica gets fed up and points out that she got expelled.
+As she begins listing numerous offenses, Lovejoy covers his ears and starts singing a hymn while Jessica demands that he pay attention to her.

 - Daddy Issues: Jessica's self-absorbed, manipulative tendencies seem to stem from the fact that her dad only cares about his projected image of her.

 - Disproportionate Retribution: Nelson punches Bart in the stomach for "besmirching an innocent girl's name".